01 – In Australia, the Bogle/Chandler case mystifies police who believe poison may have been used to kill the couple.

 - The hologram is developed by Emmett Leith and Julius Upatnicks at the University of Michigan

-- Friction Welding invented in the Soviet Union
+- Friction Welding is invented in the Soviet Union

 - ‘Gatum Gatum’ wins the Melbourne Cup